 Uncover Information Your SEO and PPC Prospects Won't Tell You.
-Today, Matt Beaulieu, takes us through what poison questions are and why you shouldn't ask them.
+Today, Matt Beaulieu, our VP of Business Development, takes us through what poison questions are and why you shouldn't ask them.
 We will teach you how to formulate lock-on questions and how to unlock your sales potential.

 Also available on YouTube.

 Here is the full transcript.

 Hi, my name is Matt and I am Semify's SEO sales tutor.
 Today, you will learn how to uncover information your SEO and PPC prospects won't or can't tell you.

 First, I'm going to walk you through our agenda.
 I'm going to explain why we made this series.
 I'm also going to explain what poison questions are and why you shouldn't ask them.
 We'll run through an exercise we put together for you.
 We'll then learn how to formulate lock-on questions and show you how to get a copy of this deck and other resources.
 So, let's get started.